uccmawei/FingerprintIdentify/README.md

 **3. FingerprintIdentify api**

     mFingerprintIdentify = new FingerprintIdentify(this);                       // create object
-    mFingerprintIdentify = new FingerprintIdentify(this, exceptionListener);    // create with error listener mFingerprintIdentify.isFingerprintEnable();                                 // is fingerprint usable
+    mFingerprintIdentify = new FingerprintIdentify(this, exceptionListener);    // exception callback for develop only mFingerprintIdentify.isFingerprintEnable();                                 // is fingerprint usable
     mFingerprintIdentify.isHardwareEnable();                                    // is hardware usable
     mFingerprintIdentify.isRegisteredFingerprint();                             // is fingerprint collected